 - More expensive to build than web apps

 - Compatibility with different platforms (i.e. iOS and Android) usually means designing and building the app from scratch

 - Expensive to maintain and update

-- It may prove difficult to get a native app approved by the app store
+- It may prove difficult to get a native app approve by the app store

 An emerging trend, progressive web apps (PWAs) take advantage of some recent browser advancements to allow web apps to act more like mobile apps.
-However, operating system support and functionality is still limited when compared to true mobile apps.
+However, operating system support and functionality is still limit when compare to true mobile apps.

-- Do not need to be downloaded or installed — web apps function in-browser
+- Do not need to be download or install — web apps function in-browser

 - Easy to maintain — they have a common codebase regardless of a mobile platform

 - Quicker and easier to build than mobile apps